Khanjanpurani/Crop-Yield-Prediction/README.md

 ## Installation

-1. **Clone the repository**: Start by cloning the repository to your local machine.
+1. Clone the repository: Start by cloning the repository to your local machine.

 ```bash
 git clone https://github.com/Khanjanpurani/Crop-Yield-Prediction.git